FairVote: Proposed reforms

-Electoral procedure
+Ranked choice voting

-FairVote advocates the use of instant-runoff voting (IRV) in single-winner elections.
-Under this system, voters rank candidates in order of preference, in contrast to the more widely used plurality voting system.
-FairVote has spread the term "ranked-choice voting" (RCV) in the United States to describe single transferable vote and instant-runoff voting; the organization opposes Condorcet electoral systems, which are also ranked-choice voting systems.
+FairVote advocates for the use of ranked choice voting (IRV) in American elections.
+Specifically, it advocates for the instant-runoff form of RCV in single-winner elections and the single transferable vote for multi-winner elections.
+Under all forms of IRV, voters rank candidates in order of preference, in contrast to the more widely used plurality voting system.
+FairVote supports the Fair Representation Act, which would enact a single transferable vote system for U.S. House elections and an instant runoff voting system for U.S. Senate elections.

 In 2002, FairVote backed a San Francisco ballot initiative amending Section 13.102 of the city charter to allow IRV in local elections.
 The city began using IRV to elect local officials on November 2, 2004.
-Subsequent ballot initiatives supported by FairVote have allowed the use of IRV in the following cities (listed with first year of use):
+Subsequent ballot initiatives supported by FairVote have allowed the use of IRV in cities including Minneapolis, Oakland, Portland, Seattle, New York City, and Santa Fe.